llamadew/mongodb-persona-monitor/README.md

 # Persona Monitor

-A customizable information radiator for personas, built with [Middleman](https://middlemanapp.com)
+A customizable information radiator for personas, built with [Middleman](https://middlemanapp.com), and [Basscss](http://basscss.com/).

 ## Installation